r9r-dev/portaefik/README.md

 docker-compose up -d
 ```

 Finally, go to portainer, in volumes and remove any unused volumes.
-They are old /tmp volumes created by traefik.
+They are `/tmp` folder from old traefik containers.